openshift/enhancements/enhancements/two-nodes-openshift/2no.md

    3. Node1 does not start etcd or kubelet, remains inert waiting for Node2
    4. Peer (Node2) boots
    5. Corosync membership containing both nodes forms
+   6. Pacemaker starts kubelet on both nodes
-   6. Pacemaker starts etcd on both nodes
+   7. Pacemaker starts etcd on both nodes
-      * Detail, this could be a “soft”-start which allows us to determine which node has the most recent dataset.
+      * if one node has a more recent dataset than the peer:
-   7. Pacemaker “promotes” etcd on whichever node has the most recent dataset
+         * Pacemaker starts etcd standalone on the node with the most recent dataset and adds the peer as learning member
-   8. Pacemaker “promotes” etcd on the peer once it has caught up
+         * Pacemaker starts etcd on the peer as joining member
-   9. Pacemaker starts kubelet on both nodes
+      * otherwise, Pacemaker starts both instances as joining members
+   10. CEO promotes the learning member as voting member
-   10. Fully functional cluster
+   11. Fully functional cluster
 2. Network Failure
    1. Corosync on both nodes detects separation
    2. Etcd loses internal quorum (E-quorum) and goes read-only
    3. Both sides retain C-quorum and initiate fencing of the other side.
       RHEL-HA's fencing priority avoids parallel fencing operations and thus the total shutdown of the system.
    4. One side wins, pre-configured as Node1
-   5. Pacemaker on Node1 forces E-quorum (etcd promotion event)
+   5. Pacemaker on Node1 restarts etcd forcing a new cluster with old state to recover E-quorum.
+Node2 is added to etcd members list as learning member.
    6. Cluster continues with no redundancy
    7. … time passes …
    8. Node2 boots - persistent network failure